-The tale of the Loch Ness Monster is an intriguing part of Scottish lore that has taken on worldwide fame in recent times.
+The tale of the Loch Ness Monster is an intriguing part of Scottish lore that has taken on worldwide fame.
 Reported to be a huge creature at least thirty feet long, Nessie has freaked out many a Scotsman who chose to go for a stroll by the lake after a few nips at the bar.
 If sightings can be believed, the Loch Ness Monster is an incredible beast.

 Thing is, the Loch Ness Monster really isn’t that unusual at all.
-There are lake monsters matching Nessie’s description reported all over the world, such as Champ in Lake Champlain, and Ogo Pogo in Canada.
+There are lake monsters matching Nessie’s description reported all over the world.

-They all sound about the same, with their long, serpentine necks and big bodies, and this leads some researchers to speculate that Nessie and her like may be a species of aquatic creature thought to have gone extinct long ago.
+They all sound about the same, with their long, serpentine necks and big bodies, and this leads some people to speculate that Nessie and her like may be a species of an aquatic creature thought to have gone extinct long ago.

-Either way, if you believe the Loch Ness Monster exists, something has to account for the creature, and it just so happens that an animal matching its description has already lived on this planet.
+If you believe the Loch Ness Monster exists, something has to account for the creature.

 The plesiosaur hypothesis is by far the most interesting theory to explain Loch Ness Monster sightings.
 Some theories seem to make sense, but others are even more implausible than an unknown creature lurking in the lake.
 Here are a few: